google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 - Now the player's preloader uses the rotating animation instead of a percent text to indicate the progress of loading the player SWF.
 You can disable the aninamtion by setting buffering: false
 - calling close() now does not send the onStop event
+- Clip's custom properties are now present in the root of the clip argument in all clip events that are sent to JS.

 Bug fixes:
 - The preloader sometimes failed to initialize the player